CtrlAutoPauloRoberto/Purrpetual-Motion/README.md

-# 🐱 Bongo Cat Stealth Mouse Jiggler (ESP32 - Lilygo T-Display S3 OLED)
+# 🐱 Purrpetual-Motion: A Bongo Cat Stealth Mouse Jiggler (ESP32 - Lilygo T-Display S3 OLED)

 A programmable, undetectable mouse jiggler that disguises itself as a cute desktop accessory.
 It displays an animated **Bongo Cat** GIF while subtly moving the mouse cursor to prevent computer sleep or "Away" status.

 https://github.com/user-attachments/assets/7c522a04-07ee-471d-a78a-19684dbbbe64

-(The bluetooth icon changes his color when the bluetooth is connected with the device)
+(The Bluetooth icon changes its color when connected to a device)

 Unlike standard jigglers, this project uses a **human-like (maybe a Cat-like?) movement algorithm** and spoofs the Bluetooth ID of a legitimate Logitech mouse.